The Nun (2018 film): Post-production

 The Nun reportedly went under extensive reshoots.
 The Curse of La Llorona cinematographer Michael Burgess had worked on the film.
 Wan also worked as a second unit director under Hardy.

 Music

 The original musical score for The Nun was composed by Abel Korzeniowski, and was released on August 31, 2018, by WaterTower Music.

 Marketing

 On June 13, 2018, a teaser trailer was released.
 In August 2018, a short advertisement for the film was removed from YouTube due to an unskippable jump scare that violated the platform's "Shocking Content" policies.
 The studio spent an estimated $90 million on prints and advertisements for the film.

 Release

-Warner Bros.
-Pictures had initially scheduled The Nun to be released in the United States on July 13, 2018.
-In February 2018, it was announced that the film's release date would be pushed back to September 7, 2018.
+In August 2018, the TV Spot came out.
+The film was released on September 7, 2018.

+Home media

 The film was released on Digital HD on November 20, 2018, and on Blu-ray and DVD on December 4, 2018.
-On May 31, 2022, it was released alongside other The Conjuring Universe movies in Blu-ray, excluding The Curse of Llorona.
+On May 31, 2022, it was released alongside other The Conjuring Universe movies on Blu-ray, excluding The Curse of Llorona.